fatlan/beautiful-jekyll/_posts/2017-12-23-merkezi-log-server-olusturma-rsyslog.md

 ---
 layout: post
-title: Merkezi Log Server Oluşturma - Rsyslog
+title: Merkezi Log Server Oluşturma - Rsyslog on CentOS
 #subtitle: Each post also has a subtitle
 gh-repo: fatlan
 gh-badge: [star, follow]